Rozmir-Rohi/goblins-legacy/README.md

 Scepter of Life now heals users when used to grow flora.
 Also added sound effect for this action.

-Fixed Goblin Rangers and Goblin Miners not spawnin from their spawners.
+Fixed Goblin Rangers and Goblin Miners not spawning from their spawners.

 Fixed Goblin Spawner death config not working.